KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 | Layer 6       | Decoder 2 | 80 x 80 | 64 |
 | Layer 7       |Output Layer | 160 x 160 | 3 |

-__Network Layers & Architecture :__

-The network architecture used is that of a fully conv

-The fully convultional nueral network is composed of 3 main stages, the encoding stage, the implementation of 1x1 convultional layer, the decoding stage.

 __Encoding Layers :__